Is Your Practice Losing Money Because Of No Shows?

 Appointment reminder cards are a very basic way to do this.
 While other, more technical reminder systems are encouraged, appointment reminder cards can be placed on a refrigerator for top of mind awareness throughout the day.

 Second, make sure you have a mobile check in system that allows you to send out appointment reminders via text and email.
 Getting in front of your patients with a link to confirm their appointment and complete check in is fast, convenient, and can prevent no-show headaches.
-It could be just the nudge a patient needs to recall their scheduled appointment time, and it can alleviate the need for your staff to leave multiple voicemails for each patient appointment.
+Notifying and allowing your patient to check in on a mobile device like their cellphone or tablet could be just the nudge a patient needs to recall their scheduled appointment time.
+It can also alleviate the need for your staff to leave multiple voicemails for each patient appointment.

-With a reminder in the form of an appointment card, plus text or email, more patients are likely to walk through the door.
+With a reminder in the form of an appointment card, plus text or email to their preferred device, more patients are likely to walk through the door.

 Step 3: Keep medical expenses transparent with insurance verification